Seminole Cultural Arts Council - Color Your Life. Support the Arts.

 Bonnie Sprung

 Bonnie Sprung earned an Associates of Fine Arts degree at Valencia Community College and a Bachelor’s of Art from Hofstra University in New York, with a major in Theatrical Production and a minor in Graphics Design.
-She specialized in makeup and set design and trained in perspective drawing, 2-and-3 dimensional design, drafting, layout and photography.
+She specialized in makeup and set design and trained in perspective drawing, 2-and-3-dimensional design, drafting, layout and photography.
 Ms. Sprung worked on several magazines as both a photographer and writer, and as photography became a passion, she mastered the art of theatrical photography, actors’ head shots, and capturing bodybuilders on film, which led her to the art of bodysculpting with iron.
-She is now an accomplished National Competitor in the field.
-Bonnie is owner of 4 businesses, all dealing with art or fitness.
-She has over 20 years experience in curating and judging art exhibits and high school thespian competitions, and is a past-president and member of the Florida Chapter of Women’s Caucus for Art.
-In addition to designing sets and art exhibitions, Bonnie Sprung creates and sells wearable art.
-She is also in demand for her mixed media art demos and workshops.
+She was an accomplished National Competitor in the field.
+She has done set design, scenic painting, make-up and stage management for over 300 shows in Orlando and New York.
+She worked as Set/Scenic designer for the BCC Summer Fine Arts and the JCC Center Players.
+Stage Manager, Sound and Graphics for Southern Winds Theatre.
+She has also designed for Florida Theatrical Association, The Ensemble Company, SparKyl Entertainment and many more.
+Some of her nominated designs include, The Flick, Bat Boy the Musical, Torch Song, Clybourne Park, Perfect Arrangement, Three Days of Rain, Hysteria, and Who’s Afraid of Virginia Wolf.
+She has over 30 years' experience in curating and judging art exhibits and high school thespian competitions, and is a past-president and member of the Florida Chapter of Women’s Caucus for Art.
+In addition to designing sets and art exhibitions, Bonnie Sprung art studio/gallery is located at Faith Arts Village Orlando (FAVO).
+The Seminole Cultural Arts Council named her Seminole County's Artist of the Year in 2024.

 Staff